Kriging: choose a polynomial trend on the beam model

 covarianceModel = ot.SquaredExponential(dimension)

-Typically, the optimization algorithm is quite good at setting sensible optimization bounds.
+Typically, the optimization algorithm is quite good at setting optimization bounds.
 In this case, however, the range of the input domain is extreme.

 print("Lower and upper bounds of X_train:")